khanjasir90/girman/README.md

 ### 4. User Data
 - The user data is fetched from FireStore(Firebase)
-- The JSON file contains user information that is loaded locally and displayed based on the user's search input.
+- The JSON file contains user information that is loaded from firebase and displayed based on the user's search input.
 - Edge cases such as invalid inputs or no results found are handled gracefully.